Aidar5/nattoeng/docs/source/book/18_db/index.rst

 ============================

 The use of databases is another way of storing information.
 Databases are useful not only in storing information.
-Using the DBMS, it is possible to make information slices according to different parameters.
+Using the DBMS it is possible to make information slices according to different parameters.

 **Database (DB)** - the data stored according to a certain scheme.
-This scheme describes relationships between the data.
+This scheme describes relationships between data.

 **DB language (language tools)** - used to describe database structure, manage data (add, edit, delete, receive), manage access rights to the database and its objects, and manage transactions.

-**Database Management System (DBMS)** - a software tool that enables the management of the DB.
-The DBMS must support the appropriate language(s) for the DB management.
+**Database Management System (DBMS)** - a software tool that enables management of DB.
+DBMS must support appropriate language(s) for DB management.

 .. toctree::
    :maxdepth: 1